giantswarm/rfc/cluster-api-state-metrics-adoption/README.md

 - Handling different kind of CASM versions (version means CASM + provider specific implementation) in one App not easily possible.
 - Some code maintenance must be done multiple times.

+#### Conclusion

+As CASM isn't part of Cluster API yet and open questions like how to deal with infrastructure provider are still in discussion with the upstream community, we decided to continue with <PLACEHOLDER - ToDo>

 ## Tasks and Stories